 The financing of local government requires a series of technical adjustments for pension and collection fund accounting purposes which makes the readability between the management accounts of the Council and the core financial statements complex.
-The Council during 2016/17 credited the revenue account in respect of a previous creditor provision, £579k that is no longer required.
+There was also the writing back into the Revenue Account of a previous creditor provision totalling £579K.